2024 VEF 2.0 PROGRAM

 7. U.S. UNIVERSITIES.
 Applicants must list at least 3 U.S. universities together with the relevant departments, including 2 professors with whom they would like to study at each university, and the reason why the particular advisors or professors were selected.

 8. OTHER SUPPORTING DOCUMENTS.
 Applicants can submit any other supporting documents to strengthen their application.

 E. FIRST-ROUND INTERVIEW

-Only the applicants who meet the minimum eligibility requirements will be considered for the First-Round Interview, which will be conducted by VEF Alumni who have Ph.D. degrees from leading U.S. universities, in July and August 2019.
+Only the applicants who meet the minimum eligibility requirements will be considered for the First-Round Interview, which will be conducted by VEF Alumni in July and August 2020.
 The interviews will be mostly face-to-face, conducted in English for up to 60 minutes in Hanoi or Ho Chi Minh City (online interviews are also considered).
 The most qualified candidates will receive letters of recommendation from the interviewers, and proceed to the Final Interview with U.S. professors.

 F. FINAL INTERVIEW

-The Final Interview with prominent U.S. professors will be organized in September and October 2019, mostly conducted online.
-The best candidates who are deemed able to successfully apply for graduate programs at U.S. universities will receive the letters of recommendation from the interviewing U.S. professors.
+The Final Interview with prominent U.S. professors will be organized in September and October 2020, mostly conducted online.
+The best candidates who are deemed able to successfully apply for graduate programs at U.S. universities will receive letters of recommendation from the interviewing U.S. professors.